w3c/wai-InvolveUsersAll/index.md

 **adaptive strategies**{#strategies}
 :   Adaptive strategies are techniques that people with disabilities use
-    to improve interaction with the web, such as increasing the font size in a common browser.
+    to improve interaction with the web. for example, increasing the font size in a common browser.
 Adaptive strategies include techniques with mainstream browsers or with [assistive
     technologies](#at){.termref}.

 **assistive technologies**{:#at}
 :   Assistive technologies are software or equipment that people with
-    disabilities use to improve interaction with the web, such as [**screen readers**]{#screenreader} that read aloud web pages for people who cannot read text, **screen magnifiers** for people with some types of low vision, and **voice recognition software** and
+    disabilities use to improve interaction with the web.
+For example, [**screen readers**]{#screenreader} that read aloud web pages for people who cannot read text, **screen magnifiers** for people with some types of low vision, and **voice recognition software** and